ArvyKR/ASL-Pytorch/README.md

-### Build an American Sign Language alphabet classifier using pytorch and GPU environments on Watson Studio
+### Build an American Sign Language alphabet classifier using pytorch and GPU environments on WatsonX

 # Overview